jacob1st/Pygame_Shape_Game/README.md

 This was my first game written in pygame (and pretty much my first game ever).
 The majority of this code was written with trial and error so there are a lot of mistakes that I know about and that I don't.
 Eventually I want to be able to go back and fix all of them, but for now this was the best I could do (after I finish up some last things).

 I tried following the standards that I knew including certain variable_naming_conventions and made sure to comment my code.
-(Although I added way too many where I didn't need to and not enough where I did).
+(Although I added way too many where I didn't need to and not enough where I did.
+UPDATE: I tried fixing them a little, but I am still not used to PEP-8's comment standards).

 All of the sounds currently in the game where quick things I made mainly as place-holders.
 To be honest they get annoying, but I was curious how to add sounds and it turned out to be fairly easy.